 The final piece for Senior Seminar is the completion of senior boards that have traditionally been held on the Wednesday before graduation and begin late afternoon through the early evening.
 Seniors are organized in thirty minute time slots in varying rooms around the school and must share an overview of their project and paper to a board consisting of 5-6 administration/teachers/community members.
 The presentation consists of a 10-15 minute delivery (students are not docked for going longer and many students with bigger, more intense projects, are excited to share many details), with time for question/answer period.
 Students deliver their speeches by the use visual pieces such as power point, and some students are able to actually bring in their project.
 Once the presentation is over, the seniors leave the room and the Senior Board members discuss final approval.
 Should a student be deficit of having fulfilled all the requirements, the senior seminar instructors will work with the student to meet the requirements.

 Successful completion of all three portions of this process will be the final obligation for Southland Graduation.

 Senior Seminar, although the greatest stretch many of these students have experienced in their lifetime, is that final portion of their high school journey that demonstrates how each individual is important, has explored something relevant to their world, and can use this newly gained confidence to proudly go out into the world and truly be set apart from their peers.
 Periodically parents and students initially express anxiety about the process; however, the instructors work diligently with the students to encourage them through this experience, and allow the students to spread their wings as they strive towards gaining a strong hold of their independence.
-Periodically emails are sent to parents of seniors to keep them updated as to what is going on in class.
+Occasionally emails are sent to parents of seniors to keep them updated as to what is going on in class.

 203 2nd Street NW